kirang193/Samsung_Pro_25/README.md

 ### 📣 Help Others

-If you found this helpful, consider ⭐ starring the repo and sharing it with friends who are preparing for Samsung placements!
+If you found this helpful, consider ⭐ starring the repo and sharing it with friends who are preparing for Samsung Pro Tests!